Engee documentation

 Details

-Current in the equations for the integrated diode.
+Current in the equations for the built-in diode.

-Set this parameter to a non-zero value to simulate current flow through the integrated diode for applications where the MOSFET current changes sign during simulation, such as when the MOSFET drives an inductive load.
+Set this parameter to a non-zero value to simulate the passage of current through the built-in diode, for applications where the MOSFET current changes sign during simulation, for example, when the MOSFET drives an inductive load.

 Default value